Wall Street Praises Amkor Technology Inc. (AMKR) After Recent Earnings Report

 Sidoti gave a rating of “Buy” to AMKR, setting the target price at $10 in the report published on March 17th of the previous year.

-After a stumble in the market that brought AMKR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -9.05% of loss for the given period.
+After a stumble in the market that brought AMKR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.19% of gains for the given period.

 Insider Trading